How to Compress PDF Files Under 1MB Without Quality Loss

 Illustration of PDF compression workflow

 You need to email or upload a document, but the PDF is too big.
-Here’s how to compress PDF files under 1MB without quality loss.
-You’ll keep text sharp, charts readable, and photos clear while meeting size limits for portals and messaging apps.
-Follow the steps below using FileConvertLab’s online compressor — it runs in the browser and finishes in seconds.
+Here is how to compress PDF files under 1MB without quality loss — keeping text sharp, charts readable, and photos clear while meeting size limits for portals and messaging apps.
+Follow the steps below using FileConvertLab's online PDF compressor — it finishes in seconds with no software to install.

 Quick start: compress a PDF under 1MB